-- 3.28 There are two key parts of the mechanisms required for implementation each operating at different levels within the overall system of government agencies.
-First, building on the initial core group established in Phase 1, it is important that there is a clearly defined an authorized senior board or group that is capable of oversighting and facilitating the development of environmental-economic accounts as a general programme of work, i.e. not limited to specific accounts.
-This group should be accountable for the progress of work and should maintain and developed the strategic plan and associated recommendations. - 3.29 It may be relevant to develop and release a statement of vision or strategy for the implementation (thus constituting the objectives of the group itself).
+- 3.33 There are two key parts of the mechanisms required for implementation each operating at different levels within the overall system of government agencies.
+First, building on the initial core group established in Phase 1, it is important that there is a clearly defined an authorized senior board or group that is capable of overseeing and facilitating the development of a national environmental-economic accounts programme of work.
+This group should be accountable for the progress of work and should maintain and develop the strategic plan and associated recommendations.
+Wherever possible and appropriate, it is suggested that the group be established and work within existing policy development and legislative processes. - 3.34 The size and membership of the group should be developed as appropriate but it is strongly recommended that the group contain executive level staff from the sponsoring agency, other key users, and the producing agency as described under Phase 1, Step 1.
+The establishment of this group should be a recommendation from the initial national assessment report and the report may also provide recommendations on the appropriate membership and terms of reference for the group. - 3.35 It may be relevant to develop and release a statement of vision or strategy for the implementation (thus constituting the objectives of the group itself).
 A Statement of Strategy represents the overall objective for the successful implementation of the SEEA to enable the evaluation of (a) national sustainability performance and (b) progress towards national and regional sustainability policy objectives.
-It may be done in parallel to developing a vision statement for the implementation of the SNA. - 3.30 The basic elements of a statement of strategy include a mandate, a mission statement, values, high-level goals, specific goals and required activities.
-For the purpose of an implementation plan for the SEEA, a mission statement could be: - Our country will develop a statistics programme for compiling environmentaleconomic accounts with the required scope and detail to meet data needs of policy makers in a global socio-economic environment. - Following the model recommended for the SNA 2008 implementation Strategy, Table 3.1 shows a prototype statement of strategy followed by appropriate instructions.
+It may be done in conjunction with developing a vision statement for the implementation of the SNA and/or the implementation of an environment statistics program.

+3.36 The basic elements of a statement of strategy include a mandate, a mission statement, values, high-level goals, specific goals and required activities.
+For the purpose of an implementation plan for the SEEA, an initial draft mission statement could be:

+Our country will develop a statistics programme for compiling environmentaleconomic accounts with the required scope and detail to meet data needs of policy makers in a global socio-economic environment.

+3.37 Following the model recommended for the SNA 2008 implementation Strategy, Table 3.1 shows a prototype statement of strategy followed by appropriate instructions.